- Knowledge base

 - Policy question

 Work and income for youth is one of the most urgent policy challenges in Africa and is a key issue in the new Dutch Policy on Foreign Trade and Development.
 INCLUDE is joining forces with the International Development Research Centre (IDRC) and International Labour Organization (ILO) to identify innovative and inclusive approaches that provide lasting solutions to youth unemployment, generate new jobs and economic opportunities, and prepare young men and women in Africa for future work.
-We have launched a call for concept notes for research on ‘Boosting decent employment for Africa’s youth’.
+We previously launched a call for concept notes for research on ‘Boosting decent employment for Africa’s youth’ (closed now).
 Our goal is to support action-oriented research that helps design effective and innovative interventions that aim to scale up action and impact on youth employment under the 2030 Agenda for Sustainable Development.
 Click here to consult IDRC’s funding page for more information and to respond to the call.